LD4/entity_metadata_management/docs/0.1/index.md

 ### 1.2.
 Use Cases
 {: #use-cases}

 The following three use cases motivate this specification.
-They are drawn from workflows needed by libraries, museums, galleries, and archives.
+They are drawn from workflows needed by libraries, museums, and archives.

 #### 1.2.1.
 Change Tracking
 {: #change-tracking}